mozilla/csp-logger/README.md

 - `dbPassword` (String) - Password.
 - `domainWhitelist` (Array of Strings) - A whitelist of domains that will have CSP exceptions logged.
 - `sourceBlacklist` (Array of Strings) - A list of sources to block from being recorded.

+## Usage

+Configure your CSP to report to the `/csp` route of this service.
+Incoming reports will be logged to the `cspViolations` table of your designated SQL database.